California Criminal Defense Attorneys

 Availability of Diversion Programs – P.C.
 1000 & Prop.
 36

 Diversion programs may be available if you are charged with possession of marijuana.
 Diversion programs allow a defendant charged with possession of controlled substances to enter into a drug treatment program in lieu of going to jail.
 Upon completion of the drug treatment program, the charges will be dismissed.
 It is important that you talk to an attorney to see what your options are.
 See California Penal Code Section 1000, 1210.1.
-Also visit www.wklaw.com and read our Diversion Programs section for more information.
+Also read our Diversion Programs section for more information.